 What kinds of projects does the fund support?

-Projects must demonstrate support and involvement of communities, business or environmental interests within the AONB.
+Projects must demonstrate support and involvement of communities, business or environmental interests within the National Landscape.
 We welcome a wide range of applications, for example projects which are looking to:

 - support nature, wildlife and its diversity